The Willy Wonka Candy Company

-Wonka (formerly Nestlé Candy Shop and The Willy Wonka Candy Company) was a confectionery brand owned and licensed by the Swiss corporation Nestlé.
+The Willy Wonka Candy Company (briefly Nestlé Candy Shop), also known as Wonka, was a confectionery brand owned and licensed by the Swiss corporation Nestlé.
 In 2018, the branding and production rights were sold to the Ferrero Group.

 History

 Origins

 The previous inception of the Wonka brand came from materials licensed from the British author Roald Dahl.
 His classic 1964 children's novel, Charlie and the Chocolate Factory, and its film adaptations are the sources of both the packaging and the marketing styles of the Wonka brand.
 Dahl had licensed the "Wonka" name to film director Mel Stuart.
 The film's producer, David L. Wolper, convinced the Quaker Oats Company to advance $3 million to finance the film in exchange for the right to use the Wonka name to sell candy bars.
 Quaker, which had no previous experience in the film industry, bought the rights to the book and financed the picture to promote their new "Wonka Bar".
 The title of the film was changed to Willy Wonka & the Chocolate Factory for promotional purposes.

 The brand was launched on 17 May 1971, one month before the release of the novel's first film adaptation on 30 June 1971.
-In 1975, Breaker Confections was acquired by Sunmark Corporation of Saint Louis, Missouri, US.
+In 1975, Breaker Confections was acquired by Sunmark Corporation of St. Louis, Missouri, US.
 In 1980, the Breaker Confections brand name was changed to "Willy Wonka Brands" in an attempt to develop the "Wonka" brand image.
 The company was sold in 1986 to Rowntree Mackintosh Confectionery of the UK, who were then acquired in 1988 by Swiss company Nestlé.
 In 1993, Nestlé renamed it the "Willy Wonka Candy Company", and then "Nestlé Candy Shop" in 2015.
 The original "Wonka Bars" never saw store shelves due to factory production problems before the film's release; however, subsequent Wonka product releases were highly successful, including the Everlasting Gobstopper in 1976 and Nerds in 1983.

 From 1988 to 2017, Nestlé sold sweets and chocolate under the Wonka brand name in numerous countries.
 The cessation of the Wonka brand was due to the impending sale of branding rights to the Ferrero Group.